Brett Sroka

 “Lévy Gorvy Gallery takes music seriously enough to retain the services of an astute cultural program curator, Brett Sroka, himself an accomplished composer and trombonist.
 On Sroka’s watch, the gallery has presented ambitious performances by Peter Evans, Burnt Sugar, Alicia Hall Moran, and Maria Chavez, each linked in some meaningful way to the art then on view.
-From conception to execution, this event was a thoroughgoing success.”
+From conception to execution, this event was a thoroughgoing success.” - Steve Smith, The Log

-Vertical Motion - Lea Bertucci commission for Tilt Brass
+Lea Bertucci commission, performed by Tilt Brass

 Taking Alexander Calder’s dynamic transformation of sculptural space and Ellsworth Kelly’s distillation of natural forms as our point of departure, seeking to explore these ideas sonically and musically, we commissioned the sound artist and composer Lea Bertucci.
 She was asked to compose a site-responsive acoustic work for TILT Brass that would disperse the ensemble across all three floors, with the audience being mobile throughout the building.